-- Totality of the circumstances to consider: - The effect on the Reporting Party's mental or emotional state. - Whether the conduct was directed at more than one person. - Whether the conduct unreasonably interfered with the Reporting Party's educational or work performance. - Whether the statement was an utterance of an epithet which was offensive, or offended by discourtesy or rudeness. - Whether the speech or conduct deserves the protections of academic freedom or the First Amendment protection. - "Constellation of surrounding circumstances." - See OCR's 2001 Revised Sexual Harassment Guidance.
+- Totality of the circumstances to consider: - The effect on the alleged victim's mental or emotional state. - Whether the conduct was directed at more than one person. - Whether the conduct unreasonably interfered with the alleged victim's educational or work performance. - Whether the statement was an utterance of an epithet which was offensive, or offended by discourtesy or rudeness. - Whether the speech or conduct deserves the protections of academic freedom or the First Amendment protection. - "Constellation of surrounding circumstances."